NanSang2000/S1mpleAgent/README.md

 ### Import from Transformers

-To load the InternLM 7B Chat model using Transformers, use the following code:
+To load the InternLM2 7B Chat model using Transformers, use the following code:

 ```python
 import torch